Sant720/sandwich/content/docs/extras/potential.md

 A small section listing recommended brands and where to buy them could improve accessibility.
 Examples might include:

-- Specific kimchi brands
+ - Specific kimchi brands.
-- Preferred types of turkey
+ - Preferred types of turkey.
-- Suggested ciabatta sources
+ - Suggested ciabatta sources.
-- Salt or herb recommendations
+ - Salt or herb recommendations.

 This could help readers achieve results closer to the reference sandwich.